 Publix reported $697.1 million in capital expenditures in 2012, primarily for the opening of new supermarkets and the remodeling of existing stores.
 In 2013 the grocery chain has budgeted about $810 million capital expenditures, primarily for new stores and remodels, as well as the construction of new or the expansion of existing warehouses, and new or enhanced information technology hardware, among other projects.

 Publix is looking to extend its supermarket prowess to new markets.
 The supermarket operator is doubling its presence in the Charlotte, North Carolina, area with the purchase of seven stores there from BI-LO.
+It opened its first new store in Charlotte in 2014.
 The move will more than double its presence in the area.
-It's also opening new stores in South Carolina in 2013.
+It's also opened new stores in South Carolina in 2013.

 To better focus on its core supermarket business, Publix sold its 14-store PIX convenience store chain to Circle K (owned by Canada's Couche-Tard) in late 2013, and its Crispers soup-salad-and-sandwich restaurant business in 2011.
 After adding more than 20 new supermarkets to its store count in 2012, the company plans to add another two dozen in 2013.
 To support its rapid store growth, Publix is building a nearly 1-million-square-foot distribution center near Orlando International Airport.
 Publix, which acquired the site in 2009, halted plans to build when the Florida economy tanked.
 It expects the new facility to be completed in late 2014.
 The additional capacity should help Publix strengthen its hold on the South by allowing it to compete even more effectively against Winn-Dixie, which combined with BI-LO is 2012; Sweetbay; and supercenter operator Wal-Mart.
 (Low-cost ALDI is also expanding in Florida.)
 In the Atlanta market, Publix is facing increased heat from Kroger.
 Also, Kroger is buying North Carolina-based Harris Teeter, to increase its presence in the Southeast and Mid-Atlantic states.